pact-foundation/docs.pact.io/docs/pact_nirvana/step_3.md

+---
-## 3. Write and verify a real Pact
+title: 3.
+Write and verify a real Pact
+---

 The hardest thing about setting up Pact in any company is getting buy in from all the teams.
 Everyone needs to be on the same page to make Pact work.